codykingham/CATSS_parsers/parallel_readme.md

 alignment.
 If we do a LXX-Hebrew alignment, the `{...}` should be replaced with the Hebrew text from the first row [ZR(].*

-### difference in sequence

-Sometimes a difference in sequence leads to the parallel text being stored under a different line.

 ## Order of the Text

 The order of the text in the database attempts to follow the printed text